-For the November 3, 2020 election, your ballot must be postmarked by Election Day and received by your local election office within seven days, in order to be counted.
+For the November 3, 2020 election, your ballot must be received by Election Day in order to be counted.

 The Office of Secretary of State recently sent a mailing to Minnesota voters with information on how to vote from home via absentee ballot.
 If you want to vote from home via absentee ballot, you can return the paper form or apply online from the Secretary of State's Office.
 You do not need to apply for an absentee ballot if you do not want to, your polling place will be open on election day for in person voting.